It can be a real headache when you apply for a Tier 2 dependent visa. It’s like trying to put together a 1000-piece puzzle with no picture on the box!

 Decision on your Application

 After you send in your application, someone at UK Visa and Immigration (UKVI) will look it over.
-Particularly, the decision can take anywhere from a few weeks to several months.
-In general, different types of applications take different amounts of time to process.
+In particular, the decision can take anywhere from a few weeks to several months.
+General, different types of applications take different amounts of time to process.
 In that case, you’ll be notified of the decision via email or post.

 If your tier 2 spouse visa application is denied, you’ll be notified of the reasons for the decision.
 Plus, you’ll also have the option to appeal if you believe it was made in error.
 However, the appeal process can be lengthy and may not result in a favorable outcome.